Bad Communication can Lead to Demolishing the Wrong House

 They were told by the neighbor that there was a bunch of kids vandalizing a home in broad daylight.
 I explained to the officers that we had been “hired” to tear down the house by the “homeowner.”
 I told him that the homeowner’s name was Nova.
 Feeling relieved that I successfully explained the situation, Nova pulled up, and with hands on his head in disbelief, made his way toward us…

-My relief immediately turn to fear as I realized that we had been tearing down the wrong house.
+My relief immediately turned to fear as I realized that we had been tearing down the wrong house.

 Nova shared with officers that he indeed hired us to tear down a house and pointed to a small home nestled in the woods land-locked behind the subject home.
 The home he was referring to was a decayed wooden house with no windows and a missing front door that was already falling down.